 What Is The Difference Between Striker And Winger?

 The main difference between a striker and a winger is their main roles in a team.
-Both create goal-scoring opportunities for their team but, wingers play close to the touchline and strikers play the nearest to the opposing goalie.
+Both create goal-scoring opportunities for their team, but wingers play close to the touchline, and strikers play the nearest to the opposing goalie.

 Strikers and wingers have to bring danger to the opposing area and make sure to create as many chances as possible to win the game.